-GENERAL PERMIT issued this of , 2015.
+GENERAL PERMIT issue of , 2015 у

 ADIRONDACK PARK AGENCY

 BY: Richard E. Weber, III Deputy Director, Regulatory Programs

-STATE OF NEW YORK)

-) ss.: COUNTY OF ESSEX )
+STATE OF NEW YORK)) ss.: COUNTY OF ESSEX)

-On the day of in the year 2015, before me, the undersigned, a Notary Public in and for said State, personally appeared Richard E. Weber, III personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that they executed the same in their capacity, and that by their signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.
+personally known to me of individual whose name is that they executed the sa r proved to m subscribed to me in their ca in the year 2015, before me, the undersigned ersonally appeared Richard E. Weber, III he on the basis of satisfactory evidence to be the othe within instrument and acknowledged to me pacity, and that by their signature on the n upon behalf of which the individual acted,

 Notary Public

 REW:LRW:PVC:ESS:mlr